honda-s691470/GCN_SHS_NET/README.md

 # GCN_SHS_NET
 Suguru Honda, Koichiro Yano, Eiichi Tanaka, Katsunori Ikari, Masayoshi Harigai

 The objective of this project is to validate whether graph neural networks and random forests can accurately predict the progression of joint destruction.
-The Sharp/van der Heijde score (SHS) is based on AI-predicted scores.
+The Sharp/van der Heijde score (SHS) using in this study is based on AI-predicted scores.
 [See also this repository.](https://github.com/honda-s691470/SHS_NET)

 # Code Architecture
 <pre>